fpc/FPCBuild/install/darwin/macos/README.txt

 After fixing version numbers and updating the required files, then placing the Documentation and compiler files into the right directory, use:

-"packagestool -x fpc-intel-macosx/fpc-intel-macosx.pkgproj"
+"packagesbuild -v fpc-intel-macosx/fpc-intel-macosx.pkgproj"

 to build the installer .pkg file.
+This command is part of the aforementioned Packages tool.